-- 1) Not exceed the temperature-dependent mortality objectives identified in RPA Action I.2.1. - 2) Not in excess of 55°F 7DADM at CCR7 from the onset of winter-run spawning, based on CDFW aerial redd or carcass surveys, through 100% winter-run emergence for protection of winter-run, and not in excess of 55°F 7DADM at CCR through October 31, if applicable, for protection of mainstem spring run, whenever possible.
-The temperature compliance point shall be adjusted upstream or downstream to the downstream-most winter-run redd, based on CDFW data on winter-run redd location. - a.
-Upon concurrence from NMFS, Reclamation may elect to implement a pilot study for up to 3 years, and operate to meet a surrogate to the temperature criterion of 55°F 7DADM at CCR.
-A surrogate temperature criterion may be granted annually, for up to 3 years, with the following requirements: - i.
+- 2) Not in excess of 56° at a compliance location between Balls Ferry and Bend Bridge from the onset of winter-run spawning, based on CDFW aerial redd or carcass surveys, through 100% winter-run emergence for protection of winter-run, and not in excess of 56°F at the same compliance location between Balls Ferry and Bend Bridge through October 31, if applicable, for protection of mainstem spring run, whenever possible. - a.
+Upon concurrence from NMFS, Reclamation may elect to implement a pilot study for up to 3 years, and operate to meet a surrogate to the temperature target (or surrogate) of 55°F 7DADM at CCR.
+A surrogate temperature target would focus management on the following objectives: - i.
 Temperature management at the downstream-most winter-run redd, based on water year type, as follows: 1.
 Critically dry: < 56°F daily average temperature 2.
 Dry: < 54°F daily average temperature 3.
 Below Normal: < 53°F daily average temperature 4.
 Above Normal: < 53°F daily average temperature 5.
 Wet: < 53°F daily average temperature - ii.
-During each of the 3 pilot study years, Reclamation shall operate to the agreed upon temperature criterion while also striving to meet 55°F 7DADM at CCR (or different temperature compliance point if modified based on the downstream most winter-run redd location). - iii.
-By December 1 of each pilot study year, Reclamation shall submit to NMFS a report that includes: 1. water temperatures from the surrogate temperature criterion and location;

-7 Alternatively, the temperature compliance point and metric could be 56°F daily average temperature at Balls Ferry, or 53°F daily average temperature at CCR.
-Since 7DADM is the preferred metric, a change back to daily average temperature warrants further discussion and establishing a relationship between the 2 metrics and temperature compliance points.

-2. 7DADM water temperatures at CCR (or location of the downstream most winter-run redd location; and 3. an analysis of how, operationally, a 55°F 7DADM at CCR (or different temperature compliance point if modified based on the downstream most winter-run redd location) could have been met. - iv.
-Data and analyses from the annual reports will form the basis for whether a surrogate will be granted in the subsequent year. - 3) Reclamation shall operate to a final Temperature Management Plan starting May 15 and ending October 31. - a.
+By December 1 of each pilot study year, Reclamation shall submit to NMFS a report that includes: 1. water temperatures from the surrogate temperature criterion and location; 2.
+7DADM water temperatures at CCR (or location of the downstream most winter-run redd location; and 3. an analysis of how, operationally, a 55°F 7DADM at CCR (or different temperature compliance point if modified based on the downstream most winter-run redd location) could have been met. - 3) Reclamation shall operate to a final Temperature Management Plan starting May 15 and ending October 31. - a.
 Reclamation and NMFS shall convene a Shasta Water Interagency Management (SWIM) Team, comprised of representatives from Reclamation, NMFS, USFWS, CDFW, and the State Water Resources Control Board, to track the implementation of the final Temperature Management Plan (including significant changes in real-time operations).
 The SWIM Team will utilize information from its member agencies, as well as technical information from the SRTTG and other relevant stakeholders, to inform decisions and changes in operations. - i.
 The SWIM Team will consider: 1. data on winter-run redd construction and egg/alevin incubation timing, location, and distribution, 2.
-Shasta isothermalbaths, 3. temperature-dependent mortality modeling results, 4. actual vs. modeled Shasta cold water pool volume <49°F to ensure that actual cold water pool volume is not less than 95% of modeled for wet and above normal water year types, and not less than 99% of modeled for critical, dry, and below normal water year types.
-5. projected temperature control device gate operations and configurations, 6. date of full side gate access, and adjust operations to ensure that full side gate access is no earlier than October 15, and 7. downstream diversions, flows, and Delta requirements. - ii.
-The SWIM Team will determine: 1. the frequency of its meetings; and 2. if existing interagency teams, for example, WOMT, would satisfy the requirements and expectations, above. - 4) As part of the adaptive management process, and in coordination with NMFS, by March 2010, Reclamation shall fund an independent modeler to review these procedures and the recommendations of the Calfed Science Panel report on temperature management and recommend specific refinements to these procedures to achieve optimal temperature management, with due consideration of the Calfed Science panel's recommendations (Deas et al., 2009) regarding temperature management.
-Upon written concurrence of
+Shasta isothermalbaths, 3. temperature-dependent mortality modeling results, 4. actual vs. modeled Shasta cold water pool volume <49°F to ensure that actual cold water pool volume is not less than 95% of modeled

+- for wet and above normal water year types, and not less than 99% of modeled for critical, dry, and below normal water year types. - 5. projected temperature control device gate operations and configurations, - 6. date of full side gate access, and adjust operations to ensure that full side gate access is no earlier than October 15, and - 7. downstream diversions, flows, and Delta requirements. - ii.
+The SWIM Team will determine: - 1. the frequency of its meetings; and - 2. if existing interagency teams, for example, WOMT, would satisfy the requirements and expectations, above.

-NMFS, refinements to the implementation procedures for this action suite, based on the independent contractor's report, may be adopted and implemented.
+4) As part of the adaptive management process, and in coordination with NMFS, by March 2010, Reclamation shall fund an independent modeler to review these procedures and the recommendations of the Calfed Science Panel report on temperature management and recommend specific refinements to these procedures to achieve optimal temperature management, with due consideration of the Calfed Science panel's recommendations (Deas et al., 2009) regarding temperature management.
+Upon written concurrence of NMFS, refinements to the implementation procedures for this action suite, based on the independent contractor's report, may be adopted and implemented.